chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Launch BYOL AMI
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 #.
 Navigate back to the Chef Automate `product page <https://aws.amazon.com/marketplace/pp/B01AMIH01Q>`__ and continue to the launch wizard.
 #.
-If you're using your own license, create and copy a presigned link with the AWS command line tools and save it.
+If you're using your own license, create and copy a pre-signed link with the AWS command line tools and save it.
 For example:

    .. code-block:: bash

       $ aws s3 presign yourbucket/delivery.license

 #.
 Configure all fields in the CloudFormation template.
-Use the presigned license URL for the ``LicenseUrl`` field.
+Use the pre-signed license URL for the ``LicenseUrl`` field.
 #.
 Associate the IAM role for backup access.
 #.
 Run the CloudFormation template to create the Chef Automate instance.